world-federation-of-advertisers/cross-media-measurement/src/main/k8s/local/README.md

 - kubernetes server: v1.24.0
 - kubectl: compatible with kubernetes server

+Use the default `kind` as the KiND cluster name.
+The corresponding k8s cluster name is `kind-kind`.

 Note that some of the targets listed below -- namely, the Duchies and simulators -- have requirements regarding the version of glibc in the build environment.
 See [Building](../../../../docs/building.md).